OSCOLA Guidelines

 Animal Welfare Act 2006, s 4(1).

-When citing a chapter from an edited book, include the author of the chapter, the chapter title in single quotation marks, the editor’s name, the title of the book in italics, the edition (if applicable), the publisher, year of publication, and the page number of the chapter.
+When citing a chapter from an edited book, include the author of the chapter, the chapter title in single quotation marks, then the editor’s name, the title of the book in italics, the edition (if applicable), the publisher, and the year of publication.

 Example: